Voting Record — Edward Leigh MP, Gainsborough (10352)

 Commons17 May 2000Armed Forces (Minimum Age of Recruitment) tellnono Teller

-Commons14 Apr 2000Medical Treatment (Prevention of Euthanasia) Bill — Consent of the Director of Public Prosecutions tellayeaye Teller
+Commons14 Apr 2000Medical Treatment (Prevention of Euthanasia) Bill — Continuation of Debate tellayeaye Teller

 Commons11 Apr 2000Organ Transplants (Presumed Consent) tellnono Teller